Frequently Asked Questions

 Application Process

 The application process is simple.
 You need a Duke Student ID number to apply.
-You will also enter your preferred email address.
-You can use your Duke email address or another address.
-You will receive notices regarding the Focus Program and your application status at this address, so please use an email that you check regularly!
+You will receive notices regarding the FOCUS Program to your Duke email, so please check it regularly!

-After imputing you information, you will select 4 (four) clusters (including course preferences) and answer a one to two question essay about your interest in the clusters.
-The Focus Program makes every effort to accommodate applicant preferences.
-You do not need to choose a discussion course because, if accepted to the cluster, you will be automatically enrolled in this course.
+After inputting your information, you will select 4 (four) clusters (including course preferences) and answer a one to two-question essay about your interest in the clusters.
+The FOCUS Program makes every effort to accommodate student preferences.

 The FOCUS application is available here.

-We practice rolling admissions and the application is open from Feb.
-1 until May 25.
+We practice rolling admissions, and the application is open from April 1 until May 8.
 Your application must be complete before it is processed.

 What are the application dates?